-How much you’ll pay will depend on whether you’re offered a Commonwealth supported place (CSP) or a full-fee paying place.
-All undergraduate degrees have Commonwealth supported places (CSP) available, except the AD023 Associate Degree in Aviation (Professional Pilots) program, which is full-fee only.
-Financial assistance is available to eligible students regardless of the type of place you enrol in.
+All undergraduate and honours degrees have Commonwealth supported places (CSPs) available, except the Associate Degree in Aviation (Professional Pilots) program, which is full-fee only.